 Black Inventors, Crafting Over 200 Years of Success identifies black inventors from five continents, over seventy countries, including almost all fifty states in the United States.
 Citing a number of black inventors from 1769 - 2007, this book is one of the most comprehensive works on black Inventors since Henry E. Baker's research on Black inventors in the early 20th century.

 We are now listed with the following bookstores and library systems:

-Australia, Bahamas, Barbados, Belize, Bermuda, Brazil, British Virgin Islands, Canada, China, Dominica, Ethiopia, Fiji, France, Germany, Ghana, Guinea, Guyana, India, Italy, Jamaica, Japan, Kenya, Namibia, Netherlands, New Zealand, Panama, Scotland, St. Lucia, St. Maarten, South Africa, South Korea, Spain, Taiwan, Trinidad and Tobago, Uganda, the United Kingdom and the United States including the U.S. Virgin Islands, Wales, Zambia.
+Australia, Bahamas, Barbados, Belize, Bermuda, Brazil, British Virgin Islands, Canada, China, Dominica, Ethiopia, Fiji, France, Germany, Ghana, Guinea, Guyana, India, Italy, Jamaica, Japan, Kenya, Namibia, Netherlands, New Zealand, Panama, Scotland, St. Lucia, St. Maarten, South Africa, South Korea, Spain, Switzerland, Taiwan, Trinidad and Tobago, Uganda, the United Kingdom and the United States including the U.S. Virgin Islands, Wales, Zambia.

 You can find this book in:

 - 6 out of 10 of the world's largest libraries and 14 National Libraries